 SAFETY INFORMATION, INSTALLATION, CARE AND MAINTENANCE INSTRUCTIONS.
 READ PRIOR TO ASSEMBLING AND USING THE PRODUCT.

 Vuly cares about safety.
 Adult supervision is required at all times whilst equipment is in use.

-Visit www.vulyplay.com/install for video instruction with tips and tricks, or scan this QR code
+Visit www.vulyplay.com/install for step by step video instructions, or scan this QR code: